Linux containers on Windows

 Get-VM in an elevated PowerShell window.

 Linux Containers with Hyper-V isolation

-To try LCOW, follow the Linux container instructions in this get-started guide
+To try Linux containers on Windows (LCOW), follow the Linux container instructions in Linux containers on Windows 10.

-Linux containers with Hyper-V isolation run each Linux container (LCOW) in an optimized Linux VM with just enough OS to run containers.
-In contrast to the Moby VM approach, each LCOW has its own kernel and its own VM sandbox.
+Linux containers with Hyper-V isolation run each Linux container in an optimized Linux VM with just enough OS to run containers.
+In contrast to the Moby VM approach, each Linux container has its own kernel and its own VM sandbox.
 They're also managed by Docker on Windows directly.

 Taking a closer look at how container management differs between the Moby VM approach and LCOW, in the LCOW model container management stays on Windows and each LCOW management happens via GRPC and containerd.
 This means the Linux distro containers use for LCOW can have a much smaller inventory.
 Right now, we're using LinuxKit for the optimized distro containers use, but other projects like Kata are building similar highly-tuned Linux distros (Clear Linux) as well.

 Here's a closer look at each LCOW: